VERDI & FRANCK

 Symphony for Strings by Giuseppe Verdi (1813-1901)

 Originally written as a string quartet, Verdi’s only mature chamber music work is a brilliant composition on a symphonic scale that has attracted many conductors, including Toscanini, who made an orchestra arrangement of the quartet and performed it all over the world.

 The catalogue of Verdi’s purely instrumental works in almost vanishingly small.
 He wrote six concertos and some overtures during his teens, but their quality was not high.
 At the age of 18 he was actually denied admission to the Milan Conservatory because he had not demonstrated sufficient musical talent!

-Verdi’s operating imagination is evident throughout the quartet.
+Verdi’s operatic imagination is evident throughout the quartet.
 The first movement is full of dramatic tension and aria-like melodies.
-The lyrical momentum of the second movement Andantino and the bursting energy of the scherzo which follows it reveal a master steeped in the 19th-century practice of including dance interludes in operas.
+The lyrical momentum of the second movement, Andantino, and the bursting energy of the scherzo, which follows it, reveals a master steeped in the 19th-century practice of including dance interludes in operas.
 The work builds to a ringing conclusion through a fugue with dramatic dynamic contrasts and virtuoso challenges for the musicians.

 Jean-Philippe Sylvestre, Pianist - In 2008, Jean-Philippe Sylvestre was awarded the prestigious Virginia Parker Prize, the highest distinction awarded by the Canada Council for the Arts.
 Recipient of the first prize and the people's choice award at the Montreal Symphony Orchestra's competition, he is also a laureate of the CBC's National Competition for Young Performers, the people's choice award and the Concertino Praga International Competition.
 He won the first prize of the Canadian Music Competition three times and the highest score of the competition on one of these occasions.
 In 2015, he won the prize from the Quebec Council for the art for a 6 months residency in Paris.